 Contrary to popular belief, a softer mattress and pillow are not always best.
 Side sleepers need to keep their spine and hips “lifted,” while not arching them unnaturally.
 A plush mattress can cause you to sink down too far, throwing the spine, hips, and back out of alignment.

 Look for a mattress that supports and relieves pressure points.
-This will help prevent paresthesia, or that familiar “pins and needles” feeling you get when a limb falls asleep.
+This will help prevent paresthesia, Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
+View source or that familiar “pins and needles” feeling you get when a limb falls asleep.
 Side sleepers are more prone to this problem, especially if they sleep with their arms under the pillow or at their sides.
 If your weight cuts off circulation to the limbs, paresthesia will cause you to wake up, disrupting the sleep cycle.

 Best Mattress Types for Side Sleepers

-Foam mattresses are quite popular these days thanks to their unique amalgamation of soft, pressure relief and consistent, even support.
+Foam mattresses are quite popular these days thanks to their unique amalgamation of soft, pressure relief, and consistent, even support.
 They are especially popular with bed-in-a-box companies because they can easily be compressed in a box and shipped to the customer’s door.
+If you’re searching for the best bed in a box, you’ll primarily come across foam beds.

 If you’re a side-sleeper thinking about buying a foam mattress, make sure you choose one with a substantial support layer.
 In foam mattresses, this is usually made with a thick layer of high-density foam.
 This support layer can also ensure the mattress doesn’t sag or deteriorate quickly.